EXPO Chicago: History

+In November 2025, Kate Sierzputowski became director of EXPO Chicago, succeeding founder Tony Karman.
+In this role she oversees gallery relations, collector engagement and curatorial initiatives for the fair.

+Reestablishment

-In 2012, the inaugural Expo Chicago art fair took place at Navy Pier Festival Hall with the hopes that it will "re-establish Chicago as a pre-eminent art fair destination."
+In 2012, the inaugural EXPO CHICAGO art fair took place at Navy Pier Festival Hall with the hopes that it will "re-establish Chicago as a pre-eminent art fair destination."
 The fair premiered with installations by the celebrated architecture firm Studio Gang.
 Expo Chicago is managed by director Tony Karman.